-If you have followed my post on How To Start a Blog or already have a WordPress blog, read on and I will show you how to speed up WordPress and make Google and your visitors happy.
+If you already have a WordPress blog, read on and I will show you how to speed up WordPress and make Google and your visitors happy.

 Now before we embark on our optimisation quest we need to do one thing first, take a measurement.
 As with all performance optimisations, you can’t know if what you are doing is working, if you aren’t measuring it.

 There are a lot of websites you can use to take a benchmark of your website.
 However there are 2 we are going to use today.